hterminasyan/sit-yerevan-hands-on/README.md

-# BTPcon - Hands-On workshop
+# SAP Inside Track Yerevan - Hands-On workshop

 ## Description

-This repository contains the tutorials for the Hands-On workshop for BTPcon.
+This repository contains the tutorials for the Hands-On workshop for SAP Inside Track Yerevan.

 ## Overview